TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setRX1Delay`

-When transmitting in LoRaWan, we usually operate on three windows: a TX window and two RX windows.
+When transmitting in LoRaWan, we usually operate on a TX window and two RX windows.
 This setting defines how long the modem has to wait before opening the channel for listening for RX window 1.
-RX window 2 is hardcoded to be one second after RX1.
-This parameter is configurable between 1 and 15 seconds, in `ms`.
-By default we have a delay of 1000 ms and you should not change this if you do not change the network server accordingly.
-Longer window delays maybe helpful with slow, unresponsive Internet connectivity.
+RX window two is hardcoded to be one second after RX1.
+This parameter is configurable between 1 and 15 seconds in `ms`.
+By default, we have a delay of 1000 ms, and you should not change this if you do not change the network server accordingly.
+Longer window delays may be helpful with slow, unresponsive Internet connectivity.
 The method returns true if successful.

 ```c
 bool setRX1Delay(uint16_t delay);